joonarafael/visualpathfinder/documentation/progress_report_week2.md

 - Added some more user functionality and updated the interface.

-- Added more automated tests.
+- Added automated tests for Dijkstra.

-Hours spent: 5 h (course total 9 h)
+Hours spent: 6 h (course total 10 h)